What Are Pronouns?

 Impersonal Pronouns

-Impersonal pronouns unlike personal pronouns do not have any grammatical person.
-There are six types of these pronouns which are as follows:
+Impersonal pronouns, unlike personal pronouns, do not have any grammatical person.
+There are six types of impersonal pronouns which are as follows:

-- Demonstrative pronouns: Demonstrative pronouns, such as 'this,' 'that,' 'these,' and 'those,' point to specific objects or groups of objects in a sentence, indicating which ones are being referred to.
+- Demonstrative pronouns: Demonstrative pronouns, such as 'this,' 'that,' 'these,' and 'those,' point to specific objects or groups of objects in a sentence, indicating their distance and number.
 For example:

 - Interrogative Pronouns: Interrogative pronouns, like 'who,' 'whom,' 'whose,' 'what,' and 'which,' are used to ask questions and gather information about people or things.
 For example:

-- Indefinite Pronouns: Indefinite pronouns, including words like 'everyone,' 'someone,' 'anything,' and 'nothing,' refer to unspecified or unidentified individuals, quantities, or things.
+- Indefinite Pronouns: Indefinite pronouns, including 'everyone,' 'someone,' 'anything,' and 'nothing,' refer to unspecified or unidentified individuals, quantities, or things.
 For example:

 - Reciprocal Pronouns: Reciprocal pronouns, such as 'each other' and 'one another,' are used to show that two or more people or things are performing an action on each other.
 For example: